raaum/frontflow/README.md

 - Compresses your images
 - Includes an example application

-##Note
+##Example Application Notes
-You need to have Ruby and Compass installed and in your system PATH to initialize this project.
+You need to have Ruby and Compass installed and in your system PATH to use the example application.

 ####Setting Paths:
 - Win `$ set PATH=%PATH%;C:\Ruby200-x64\bin`